From the desk of Tracie DeFreitas, M.S., Program Leader, Director of Training and Outreach

-Employment testing can be stressful and challenging for anyone, but especially for an applicant who has a medical impairment that impacts his or her ability to process information or to physically complete a test.
+Employment testing can be stressful for anyone, but especially for an applicant who has a health condition that impacts their ability to process information or to physically complete a test.
 Under the Americans with Disabilities Act (ADA), an individual with a disability may request an accommodation to enable the completion of employment tests as part of the hiring process.
 For example, depending on the type of test and its purpose, it may be possible to test the individual's skills and knowledge using an alternative testing method (e.g., verbal instead of written), or sometimes the individual may simply need additional time to complete the test (e.g., time and a half).

 The Equal Employment Opportunity Commission (EEOC) offers a fact sheet that mentions employment testing accommodations.
 See Job Applicants and the ADA.
 In this fact sheet, the EEOC makes it clear that the ADA requires employers to give employment tests in a format or manner that does not require use of an applicant’s impaired skill, unless the test is designed to measure that skill.
 As an accommodation, an employer may have to provide testing materials in alternative formats or make other adjustments to tests as an accommodation.
 For example, an applicant who is blind who cannot read a written test may ask to have the test questions read aloud, provided in Braille, or tape recorded for listening instead of reading.
 An applicant who is deaf might ask for oral instructions to be provided in writing, or through a sign language interpreter.
 One of the more common requests for testing accommodations is extended testing time.
 For example, an applicant with a learning disability might request time and a half to complete a written exam.